Paul McGann: Audio books and voice work

 McGann is also known for audiobook narration having read several Pat Barker and Bernard Cornwell novels.
 He narrated the abridged audiobook of Jeff Noon's 1993 cyberpunk classic Vurt.

 McGann continues to play the Eighth Doctor on audio.
 McGann's first Big Finish audio play appearance was in 2001 in the story Storm Warning.
 It was through the Big Finish audio plays that McGann's Doctor faced many classic Doctor Who villains like the Daleks (in various different audio plays, the first of which being The Time of the Daleks) and the Cybermen (first encountered by the Eighth Doctor on audio in Sword of Orion).

 Five Eighth Doctor dramas were broadcast in BBC 7's The 7th Dimension slot between August 2005 and January 2006.
 They were in release order, starting with Storm Warning, although Minuet in Hell was judged unsuitable for the timeslot, and skipped.
-Two more Eighth Doctor audios, Shada and The Chimes of Midnight were broadcast in December 2005 and January 2006; all six of these stories were rebroadcast on BBC7 beginning in July 2006.
+Two more Eighth Doctor audios, Shada and The Chimes of Midnight, were broadcast in December 2005 and January 2006.
+All six of these stories were rebroadcast on BBC7 beginning in July 2006.
 In 2007 and 2008, a series of audio plays starring McGann as the Eighth Doctor and Sheridan Smith as companion Lucie Miller was broadcast on BBC7.

-His voice also featured in the 1997 video game Ceremony of Innocence, together with those of Isabella Rossellini and Ben Kingsley.
+His voice featured in the 1997 video game Ceremony of Innocence, together with those of Isabella Rossellini and Ben Kingsley.

 After hearing him sing in The Monocled Mutineer, composer Bernard J. Taylor invited McGann to create the role of Benedict in the concept studio recording of the Much Ado, a musical based on Shakespeare's Much Ado About Nothing.

 McGann portrayed Ambassador Durian in The Minister of Chance, a fantasy audio drama released in six parts from 2011 to 2013.
 The series is a spin-off of the Doctor Who audio drama Death Comes to Time, but has no official connection to the franchise.
 In February 2014, a crowdfunded short film based on the first instalment of The Minister of Chance was released to those who had helped fund it.

 McGann portrays antagonist Noah Shackleton in the audio drama adaptation of The Phoenix Files.
 The Australian production is the largest audio drama ever produced in Australia with a cast of 42 actors.
 McGann appears in all three instalments of the science-fiction dystopian thriller series.

 McGann has done audio narration for BBC documentaries, including the 2014 BBC Scotland production, Apples, Pears and Paint: How to Make a Still Life Painting.

 McGann is chief narrator in the popular A short history of… podcast series, which explores various historical topics in easily accessible episodes.

 Personal life

-McGann is married to Annie Milner, although they are separated.
-They have two sons: music producer Joseph and voice actor Jake.